himanshu-dixit/personal-gatsby-website/README.md

 ## 🎓 Support this

 If you like this, don't forget to star the repo.
+Also, please backlink to our website to show your support.
+Be nice :).